• Skip to Information Toolbar

 Parent input is valued.
 Each year, a parent meeting is held where our school solicits input in the planning and implementation of school parent engagement activities.

-• Date: 16 October 2022
+• Date: October 9, 2025

-• Time: 9:00 a.m.
+• Time: 9:30

 Lincoln\'s Annual School Title One Parent Meeting

-Greeting/Introduction-Principal Milton Collins
+Greeting/Introduction - Principal Milton Collins

 Overview of Title One and what it means for Lincoln - Collins

-Family Engagement-Laurel and Jenny (Family Center Coordinators)
+Family Engagement - (Family Center Coordinators)

 School family compact - Collins

-Parents rights to be involved- Collins
+Parents\' rights to be involved - Collins

-Parents right to request information
+Parents\' right to request information:

 • Professional qualifications of child\'s teacher